Dallas Mavericks: 2019–2021: Return to playoff contention and Dončić's rise

-2021–present: Post-Carlisle era
+2021–2023: The 2nd return of Jason Kidd

 Following the season on June 17, 2021, longtime head coach Rick Carlisle resigned from his position as head coach after 13 seasons.

-The 2021–22 season is the first season since 2004–05 without long-time general manager Donnie Nelson, as he announced his departure from the team on June 17, 2021, a day prior to Rick Carlisle's mutual parting with the team.
+The 2021–22 season would be the first season since 2004–05 without long-time general manager Donnie Nelson, as he announced his departure from the team on June 17, 2021, a day prior to Rick Carlisle's mutual parting with the team.
 Carlisle and Nelson were part of the Mavericks' 2010–11 championship squad, with Nelson being part of the 2005–06 team that made the 2006 NBA Finals.

 On June 28, 2021, Jason Kidd, a player on the 2010–11 championship team, was hired as head coach of the team.
+This marked the third time that Kidd was involved with the organization.

 Under Kidd, the Mavericks finished the 2021–22 season with a 52–30 record, which netted them the fourth seed in the Western Conference.
 The Mavericks won their first playoff series since their 2011 championship season by defeating the Utah Jazz, 4–2, in the first round of the 2022 NBA playoffs.
 The Mavericks won two of the games with Dončić out due to injury.
 The Mavericks then faced the Phoenix Suns, who won a league-best 64 games in the regular season.
-After being down 3-2, Mavericks star Luka Dončić said, "Everybody acts tough when they're up."
-The Mavericks won the next two games to advance to their first Western Conference Finals since 2011.
+After being down 3–2, Mavericks star Luka Dončić said, "Everybody acts tough when they're up."
+The Mavericks won the next two games to advance to their first Western Conference finals since 2011.
 In Game 7, the Mavericks beat the Suns by 33 points, and at one point they had a 46-point lead.
-Jalen Brunson broke out as a star alongside Spencer Dinwiddie and Dončić, averaging 23 points in the first two series.
+During the 2022 Playoffs Jalen Brunson broke out as a star alongside Spencer Dinwiddie and Dončić, averaging 23 points in the first two series.
+In their first Western Conference finals appearance since 2011 the Mavericks would ultimately fall to the eventual NBA champion-Golden State Warriors in 5 games.